-I was tired of spending my days staring miserably at mind-numbing spreadsheets and desperately wishing for our systems to crash so I could go home early.
+I was tired of staring miserably at mind-numbing spreadsheets all day and wishing desperately that our systems would crash so I could go home early.

-Fast forward to December 2018, and I am officially (and gainfully) self-employed.
-I don’t have a side gig to help pay my bills.
-I’m not constantly searching online job ads.
-And I feel comfortable enough with my finances that I can finally breathe.
+Fast forward to November 2018, and I was officially (and gainfully) self-employed.
+I had quit the hospitality side gig (that’d helped pay the bills.)
+I’d stopped searching online job ads.
+And I felt comfortable enough with my finances that I could finally breathe.

-I’m the happiest, most productive, and most fulfilled I have ever been in my life.
+I was the happiest, most productive, and most fulfilled I had ever been.

 But getting from point A (the soul-sucking corporate gig) to point B (working for my mentors with the flexibility and freedom of a freelancer) was no easy task.

-And today I’m going to shed some light on how I got to where I am now.
+And today, I want to shed some light on how I got to where I am now.

 “Each person has a greater potential for success in specific areas, and the key to human development is building on who you already are.” – Don Clifton

-Developing self-awareness sits at the top of everything I have been able to accomplish over the last few years.
+Aside from a wonderfully supportive husband (who kept us fed and watered when I couldn’t), developing self-awareness sits at the top of everything I have been able to accomplish in my online career.

 It’s helped me conquer procrastination, perfectionism, and plenty of other obstacles that I had previously allowed to stand in my way.

-Simple self-discovery gives you the confidence to step outside your comfort zone and take on challenges you may have previously dismissed as “too hard.”
+Simple self-discovery gives you the confidence to step outside your comfort zone and take on self-employed challenges you previously may have dismissed as “too hard.”

-So, before we dive into the more business-related strategies I’m going to share with you, here are several of my favorite ways to learn more about yourself.
+So, before we dive into some of the more business-related strategies I’ll share with you, here are five of my favorite ways to learn more about yourself.

 - Kathy Kolbe’s Kolbe A Index: An assessment that measures your conative strengths, which is the why behind what you do.

-- Gretchen Rubin’s Four Tendencies Quiz: See how you meet inner and outer expectations in your life.
-It’s incredibly helpful for habit development.
+- Gretchen Rubin’s Four Tendencies Quiz: Discover how you meet inner and outer expectations in your life.
+Incredibly helpful for habit development.

 - Sally Hogshead’s Fascination Advantage: A personality test that measures how others perceive you at your best and how you can use your most powerful traits to make a better first impression.

-- Perry Marshall’s Marketing DNA Test: This tool is used to assess your natural persuasion and communication style.
-(You can grab it for free if you get his 80/20 Sales & Marketing book).
+- Perry Marshalls’ Marketing DNA Test: This tool is used to assess your natural persuasion and communication style.

-Moving past the profound power of self-awareness and the catalyzing effects of curiosity, there are more specific actions I took to leave the corporate conveyor belt and enter the world of freelancing.
+Moving past the profound power of self-awareness and the catalyzing effects of curiosity, there are some more specific actions I took to shift off the corporate conveyor belt and into the world of freelancing.

-I spent plenty of time learning new things when I first discovered online business.
+I spent oodles of time learning new things when I first discovered online business.

-The problem was, I wasn’t implementing the impactful stuff.
-I was always falling for “shiny-object syndrome” or procrastinating on the hard stuff.
-Sure, the courses I bought were great, but I was just consuming constantly, and never creating.
+The problem was I wasn’t implementing the impactful stuff.
+I fell for “shiny object syndrome” or procrastinated on the hard stuff.
+Sure, the courses I bought were great, but all I did was consume — never create.

 “Just in time” learning is about focus.
-When you focus your studying and can implement as you go, you can turn what you learn into a sellable skill and use it directly in your business or next career move.
+When you focus your studying so you can implement it as you go, you can turn what you learn into a sellable skill and use it directly in your service business or next career move.

-It pays to invest in the right education.
-But it’s a waste of time and money if you don’t take the action necessary to use what you learn.
+Yes, it pays to invest in the right education.
+But it’s a waste of time and money if you don’t take the necessary action to use what you learn.

-The word “networking” has always produced icky feelings for me.
-And because of my distaste for it, I’ve never set foot at any networking event.
+The word networking churns-up icky feelings for me.
+And because of my distaste for it, I rarely set foot at networking events.